Stamina, persistence and energy

 - come up with engaging ways to move the learning forward in a project where interest is flagging

-- keep working with a family to help them to support their child with reading at home
+- keep working with a family to help them to support their child with reading at home.

 In fact, persistence is needed to deal with all the daily and longer-term challenges of teaching.
-No doubt you can add to this list.
+Every teacher will face situations, people or moments that knock their equilibrium and self-esteem.

 Comments